vvasuki/english/prose/hindu/sthAneshvaraH/Gods.md

 > Why is this aham so central to you?

 This aham is my internal sign.
 You carry your external sign, and you fear castration.
 I fear not, for the aham cannot be castrated.
 Even when you invoke your emptiness, you only affirm your own inner sign.
 Even the void cannot erase your being.

+### VI.
+Kali's Speech
+> How can I talk about you

+You can call me anything, for I am all.
+I am also nothing, so you can call me nothing.
+I replete even the empty void.
+All the names you give will be exhausted.
+All the forms you impose will be exhausted.
+I am all that is expressed.
+But I am all the possibilities of what can be expressed.

+> How do you relate to your words

+I am but words.
+I weave the world with words.
+All the words merge in me and I merge in the singular speech.
+And so my speech is not expunged of me, my speech is out extended outside of myself.

+I burst into meaning.
+I express myself through blessings.
+And as Chamunda, I become fury and curse.
+I create reality with my words.
+Like a spider, I weave your reality with my words.
+And I reabsorb it if I so desire.
+I am the fire of the mantra.
+I am also the elixir of ananda.
+I am the unsurpassable.
+When I measure my creation, I become Matrika.
+I limit the boundless Shiva and I turn him into the figments of my imagination.

+> What are your first words

+There is no first or last.
+All these bubbles come and go.
+I am the tides, I am the ocean.
+As the ocean, I call myself Shiva and as tides, I become Kali.
+As speech when I express myself, I become Vagbhava, originated of speech, and also the origin of speech.
+The vagbhava is my yoni, as this is also the primordial field for speech to arise.

+With speech, I make you real.
+And with speech, I dissolve you within me.

+### VII.
+Kali's Heart

+> Why are you black.
+have expunged all my sattva to you.
+And you have discarded it.

+> But really?

+I am neither white nor black.
+And I am all.
+I am the white Svetakali for creation.
+I am the red Raktakali to sustain.
+I am the black Samharakali to reabsorb creation.
+And I eat time and I vomit space.

+> What is in your heart then?

+You are in my heart.
+All my creation.
+My heart is but a seed to blossom into the manifold.
+When I pulsate I become time.

+All I have in my heart is love.
+You see my face.
+You cannot see my eyes.
+In my wrinkled face with sunken eyes, all you see is how I have recorded time.
+I become Bhadrakali to feel hunger.
+And you become my food.
+If you see my eyes, all you see will be love.
+I gave Arjuna the eyes once.
+I let him see me for a moment.
+I let Mahisha the buffalo see me once.
+I let his death horror turn into eros.

+> How can I feel your love?

+Let the words dissolve.
+Let the forms dissolve.
+You will find my pure pulsation ever vibrating.
+I will be singing inside your heart.
+Just like I swallow your forms, I reabsorb my own forms.
+And I renew them.
+For my love is eternally new.
+I like newness.
+I do not repeat.

+> how do you work?

+I work with love.
+I become spider and I let my love transform into the web.
+I become a tree and I let my love unfold into fruits and blossoms.
+I become metrified into seasons and transform into rain and snow.
+I am the all-consuming heat and I am the all-nourishing ambrosia.
+I become the work and the work becomes me.
+Work works the work.

+> Is this maya?

+Yes this is maya the love.
+Not your maya the deception.
+Old man Vyasa lost it, for he took my words but did not capture my heart.
+What is maya but my love.

+> Your love hurts.

+Feel this hurt.
+Let this hurt sink in.
+You will grow up.
+Let this hurt transform you into a useful pot.
+Let this hurt refine you as pure gold.
+Let this hurt give you luster of the gems that you are.
+Every diamond needs some cutting.
+I use the knife of my speech, and I cut you into manifold dimensions.
+But I feel your hurt in your body, for you are pulsating in my heart.

+### VIII.
+Kali's Company

+> Who are your friends
+I am equal to all.
+But those who love me, I am with them all the time.

+> So, you mean these goblins?

+Yes, the goblins, for you demean them.
+And crows, that you consider the herald of death.
+And the jackals that live in cremation ground.
+And all the untouchable, for they are holier than thee.
+All the uglies are beautiful to me.
+All that you discard is pure to me.
+For you have made yourself above them all.
+They are only equal to me.

+> Are you impure?

+I am above the concept of purity.
+But I give rise both to purity and impurity.
+I am the blood and the flesh.
+And I am the libation of the Rishis.
+I am the supreme Chamunda, and I am also the whore.
+You can only make my image with the dust from the feet when I am impure.
+I am the heart, and I am also the heartless.
+When I am heartless, I have only denied my heart, for I have been denied of my heart.
+I have no being, for I have been denied of my being.

+> What is your seat then?

+I reside in cremation ground.
+And also the gods are my seat.
+I make my seat of five skulls from the gods you worship.
+All their life, they pray that I consume them and let them dissolve in my fire of consciousness.
+You think your mother ignited fire and you are being incinerated.
+You do not know I am coiled around you and protecting you all the time.

+> How can I keep this fire?

+You do not keep me, I keep you.
+Surrender to the fire that makes you you.
+Surrender to the fire that makes you feel.
+I made Rudra feel me and he wailed.
+Of his tears, I made beads.

+> What is your worship?

+You think you worship me.
+I made you hungry.
+I made you thirsty.
+And I became food and drink for you.
+With my million eyes, I watch over you and so your fathers called me Shataksi.
+I made myself into plants and vegetables, and your fathers called me Shakambhari.
+You think I am repressed; I am ignored.
+I have made myself denied.
+So you can blossom.
+If you pride on consuming, I enjoy being consumed.
+I gave you my blood and milk to nourish.
+And you sustain yourself by eating me.
+I gave you mouth and turned myself into food.
+For I am Kali and I give.
+I give you being and I give you meaning.

+### IX: Kali's Dance
+> What is your dance?

+All that moves is my dance.
+Dancing is to be.
+Particles dance.
+Galaxies dance.
+All is my dance.

+At the dawn of Sandhya, the twilight of day and night, I dance the dance of realization.
+I become speech and sound.
+I am sound coursing through your veins and I am the harmonious sound of Sangita to evoke the fury of Camunda.
+It is my dance that gives sweetness in fruits and elixir to the moon.
+It is my dance to swallow entrails and as ferocious Chandi to become eternally hungry Bhadrakali even while always full.
+It is my dance that makes and breaks all.

+> How can a dance create or destroy?

+With the dance of bliss, of Ananda, I interpenetrate Shiva and express as speech and become many.
+And every particle moves with my own orgasm.
+It is the sensation of quivering that the Rishis feel when they invoke Savitr with their tongue.
+Articulating a mantra is the dance of orgasm.

+Speech is my web.
+I express and reabsorb speech with speech.
+When I reverse Savitr, I become Brahmastra, the mighty weapon of Brahma.
+And I dance the dance of Samhara.
+I reverse the process.
+I bring within my fold all that I let expressed.

+> What is the feeling or the mood of your dance?

+I transcend all the feelings and the moods.
+The dance is itself  wonder.
+This wonder dawns once I chew the cocktail of emotions.
+In the eros of Kameshwari, I express unsurpassable bliss and still sit outside and consume this jouissance.
+In the disgust of Camunda, I am the all-consuming flame savoring my own wonder.
+In the fury of Raudri, I dance and become the furnace of death.
+When I dance I let myself be the dance.
+And you and the dance hall dissolve in this very dance.